 11.1.3.2.
-Definition and identification of Deforested areas since 1990

-According to the Croatian Forest Act53, deforestation implies clear cutting of forest in order to use area for other non-forestry purposes.
-It has to be performed in accordance with the spatial planning documents or provisions of the Decree on procedures and criteria for easement establishment on a forest or forest land owned by the Republic Croatia to cultivation of perennial crops54.
+Definition and identification of Deforested areas since 1990 documents or provisions of the Decree on procedures and criteria for easement establishment on a forest or forest land owned by the Republic Croatia to cultivation of perennial crops76.
 Therefore, for an activity to be referred as deforestation, certain forest area must be excluded from the national forest management area which is strictly regulated by the Forest Act (Articles 32, 35, 51, 51a and 52).
 Based on the latter, land use changes from forest to other land use categories are allowed in very limited circumstances (e.g. for important infrastructure projects etc.).
 The national definition is in line with the KP definition.